intrpr/jeykll-basekb-test/_posts/2019-05-16-syllabus-sign-to-spoken-english.md

 A significant portion of this course requires self-directed efforts (asychronously working with other teammates) and fairly good command of web-based technologies and learning environments (video creation, salient discussion, and reporting skills; we’ll discuss this more in class).

-This course requires a one-hour per week lab criteria; students should expect to spend at least an hour a week on skill-building exercises in a language laboratory setting.
+*This course requires a one-hour per week lab criteria*; students should expect to spend at least an hour a week on skill-building exercises in a language laboratory setting.

-What others have said about this course:
+###What others have said about this course:
 “...The feedback from my interpreting in class was so valuable and it allowed me to learn of patterns in my work that I could work on...”

 “...This has been my all-time favorite class at UVU.
 I loved the format of the class and felt like I left class each time with an increased knowledge or confidence in something...”